 We’re huge sushi lovers, and this sushi joint has an amazing happy hour.
 Immediately following happy hour is bingo.
 (Call me an old lady, but I also happen to love bingo.)

 We spent a little too much time enjoying our margaritas at Tacolicious and thought that we’d show up about the time happy hour was starting, but it was packed and we weren’t willing to wait nearly an hour.

-A bar and restaurant located in Sausalito that is right on the water serving pizzas, salads, and sandwiches with a fire pit and a bocce court.
+A bar and restaurant located in Sausalito right on the water serving pizzas, salads, and sandwiches with a fire pit and a bocce court.
 We were really in the mood for seafood, so we opted for Seafood Peddler instead.